Gin-Quin/Fa/documentation/functions/defining-functions.md

 let add5 = makeAdd(5)
 ```

-When making a new function from a factory, you will most of the time use `let` unless the parameters of the function factory are known at build-time (otherwise it will not be possible to hoist the function).
+When making a new function from a factory, you will most of the time use `let`, unless the parameters of the function factory are known at build time (otherwise it will not be possible to hoist the function).